John P. Lucas: Early life and education

 John Porter Lucas was born on January 14, 1890, to the former Frances Thomas Craighill and her husband, Dr. Charles C. Lewis, in Kearneysville, Jefferson County, West Virginia.
 Generations of his ancestors had been prominent in Jefferson County.
-After education in the local schools, he attended the United States Military Academy (USMA) at West Point, New York, from where he graduated 55th with the class of 1911.
-His fellow graduates included numerous men who would later rise to the rank of brigadier general or higher in their military careers, such as Charles P. Hall, Herbert Dargue, Paul W. Baade, Ira T. Wyche, William H. H. Morris Jr., Frederick Gilbreath, John R. Homer, Jesse A. Ladd, Thompson Lawrence, Alexander Surles, Raymond A. Wheeler, Karl S. Bradford, Gustave H. Franke, Harold F. Nichols, James R.N.
-Weaver, Joseph C. Mehaffey and Philip B. Fleming.
+After education in the local schools, he attended the United States Military Academy (USMA) at West Point, New York, from where he graduated 55th in a class of 82 cadets with the class of 1911.
+His fellow graduates included numerous men who would later rise to the rank of brigadier general or higher in their military careers, such as Philip B. Fleming, Joseph C. Mehaffey, Raymond A. Wheeler, Harry R. Kutz, Thompson Lawrence, Gustave H. Franke, Bethel W. Simpson, Harold F. Nichols, Charles P. Hall, Alexander D. Surles, Karl S. Bradford, Herbert Dargue, Frederick Gilbreath, James B. Crawford, Jesse A. Ladd, Paul W. Baade, James R. N. Weaver, William H. H. Morris Jr., Ira T. Wyche and John L. Homer.

 Early military career

 Commissioned as a cavalry officer on June 13, 1911, Lucas transferred to the Field Artillery in 1920.
 Lucas spent the first few years of his service in the Philippines, returning to the US in August 1914.

 Lucas was assigned to Troop A of the 13th Cavalry Regiment at Columbus, New Mexico in October 1914, but that unit was temporarily based at Douglas, Arizona, and in January 1915 he became commander of the regiment's Machine Gun Troop.
 On March 9, 1916, Lucas distinguished himself in action against Pancho Villa's raiders during the Battle of Columbus, fighting his way alone and bare-footed through attacking Villistas from his quarters to the camp's guard tent.
 There he organized resistance with a single machine gun until the remainder of his unit and a supporting troop arrived, then maneuvered his men to repel the attackers.
 He served during the Mexican Punitive Expedition, as an Aide de Camp to Major General George Bell Jr. at Fort Bliss, Texas.